 Resistance Band Kickback (Expert+)

 Loop a long resistance band around the sole of your working foot and anchor the other end under your hands.
 The band adds resistance at the top of the range where the glute is in its most shortened position.
-Makes the squeeze significantly harder, and it adds a loading curve that bodyweight alone can't provide.
+That makes the squeeze significantly harder and adds a loading curve that bodyweight alone can't provide.
 Start with a light band.
 The straight-leg position already makes this demanding enough.

 Pulse Kickback (Expert+)

-At the top position, instead of holding for one squeeze, perform 3 to 5 small pulse movements.
-We're talking 2 to 3 inches of range.
+At the top position, instead of holding for one squeeze, perform 3 to 5 small pulse movements through 2 to 3 inches of range.
 Then lower all the way down.
 The pulses keep the glute under constant tension at peak contraction.
 Brutal.
 Use lower rep counts (8 to 10 per leg) with this one.

 Regression: Donkey Kick (Intermediate)

 If the straight-leg kickback is too difficult or you feel it in your lower back, go back to the donkey kick.
 Same all-fours position, same hip extension movement, but with your knee bent at 90 degrees.
-The shorter lever arm makes it way easier to maintain proper form.
-Build to 3 sets of 20 with perfect form, then come back to the kickback.
+The shorter lever arm makes it much easier to maintain proper form.
+Build to 3 sets of 20 with perfect form, then return to the kickback.

 Frequently Asked Questions